-The goal of this blog is to distill and document the life lessons and best practices that I’ve learned over the past 8 years of being a full-time wilderness photographer and creating things that matter to me, not for money, but out of my interest for experimentation and learning.
+The goal of this blog is to distill and document the life lessons and best practices that I’ve learned over the past 12 years of being a full-time wilderness photographer and creating things that matter to me, not for money, but out of my interest in experimentation and learning.

 As an unexpected by-product, I also created a business that funds my life and teaches others photography at the same time.